George Clark (historian): Academic career

 Having been elected a Fellow of All Souls College, Oxford, in 1912, Clark's academic career truly started in 1919 when he was elected a Fellow and lecturer of Oriel College, Oxford.
 In 1930, he edited and provided a preface to the work Europe from 800 to 1789, the final and posthumous publication of historian H. W. C. Davis.

 He became the inaugural Chichele Professor of Economic History at the University of Oxford in 1931 (with the accompanying Fellowship at All Souls), a post he held until 1943.
 From then until 1947 he was Regius Professor of Modern History at Cambridge University and a fellow of Trinity College, Cambridge.
 Between 1947 and 1957, he was Provost of Oriel College, Oxford.

 Clark wrote a general introduction to the second edition of the Cambridge Modern History (1957), criticising the belief of some historians (in particular Lord Acton who had edited the first edition over half a century earlier) that eventually it would be possible to write an "ultimate history", rather they should expect their works to be built on and superseded by later historians.
 He stated that "knowledge of the past has come down through one or more human minds, has been processed by them, and therefore cannot consist of elemental and impersonal atoms which nothing can alter..."

 Between the 1930s and 1960s, Clark was the editor overseeing the Oxford History of England series and wrote Volume X: The Later Stuarts, 1660–1714 (1934), which was the first of the series to be published.
 His The Seventeenth Century appeared in 1929, and he wrote numerous other monographs.
 He was twice editor of the English Historical Review.

-Clark delivered the Wiles Lectures in the Queen's University of Belfast in October 1956.
+George Clark delivered 1946 Walter Raleigh Lecture on History at the British Academy.
+He also delivered the Wiles Lectures in the Queen's University of Belfast in October 1956.
 They were published as War and Society in the Seventeenth Century (Cambridge UP, 1958).